-Our Accessibility Plan can be found in the 'Policies' section on our website, here: Accessibility Plan 2020-21
+Our Accessibility Plan can be found on the Policies page.

 - Our SENDCo is Mrs Rebecca Rhodes.
 She is also the Designated Teacher for Looked After Children and Previously Looked After Children.

 If you would like to contact either the SENDCo or the SEND Governor, please phone the school office on 0116 233 8411 and we will happily organise a time to speak on the phone or meet in person.